oroinc/platform/src/Oro/Bundle/ImapBundle/README.md

 OroImapBundle enables the data synchronization between local user mailboxes provided by OroEmailBundle and remote email servers using the capabilities of the IMAP protocol.

-## Dependencies

-"zendframework/zend-mail": "2.1.5"

-Notes:
-- We have to use version 2.1.5 due an issue with *binary* content transfer encoding in version 2.1.6.

 ## Usage

 ``` php